Home Privacy Policy Feedback Link to us Site Map Forums

-Question: In Excel 2007, I've created a pivot table with two fields in the Values Section of the pivot table.
+Question: In Microsoft Excel 2007, I've created a pivot table with two fields in the Values Section of the pivot table.
 These fields are the sum of the Quantity as well as the sum of the Total cost of an order.
 The pivot table seems to be populating the Values Section in a single column and I want to see the results in two columns.

 How can I set up my pivot table so that the Quantity and Total cost (in the Values section) values show up in two columns instead of being listed in one?